SylvainStak/Arduino_Web/README.md

 You just have to clone this repository and open the index.html file

-(The website is only in Spanish as it was really intended to be for the original purpose, sorry about that).
+(The website is only in Spanish as it was really intended to be so for the original purpose, sorry about that).